Hunting

 The type and scope of an effective wild boar search that causes as little disturbance to the wild boar as possible is determined on a case-by-case basis based on local conditions, among other things.
 Various options are available, such as targeted searches at known wild boar retreats, large-scale searches and the use of drones, helicopters with thermal imaging technology or specially trained cadaver search dogs.
 Local hunters' knowledge of the wild boar's habitats is also essential.

-• What do hunters have to consider if a carcass is found in restricted zones I and II?
+What do hunters have to bear in mind if they find an indicator animal in restricted zones I and II?

 The operation of feeding stations in the restriction zones can also be exempted from the hunting ban, subject to further determination by the veterinary authority.
 This requires an informal application to be submitted to the veterinary office.
 Alternatively, the form below can be used.
 This must contain the geodata of the Kirrung.
 As only existing feeding areas are to continue to be operated at the present time, this data will be compared with the feeding areas reported to the UJB.
 In addition, the suitability of the feeding area is checked in consultation with the district hunting consultant.
 The applicant will be informed by the veterinary office about the decision on their application.
 A prerequisite for the continued operation of a feeding station is in any case monitoring by means of a wildlife camera in order to obtain information about the number and condition of the visiting wild boar.
 These parameters must be documented accordingly and presented to the authorities on request.
 If any anomalies are detected, they must be reported to the veterinary office immediately.